ungoldman/dotfiles/manual/README.md

 Config that can't be symlinked and needs a one-time manual step.

-- `latest.itermcolors` — iTerm2 color preset.
-Import via Settings > Profiles >
+- `iterm-profile.json` — iTerm2 profile (colors, font, window, status bar).
-  Colors > Color Presets > Import, then select it.
+  Import via Settings > Profiles > Other Actions > Import JSON Profiles, then set it as default.
+Replaces the profile in place on re-import (matched by GUID).